How to Apply

 Scholarship Granting Organization (SGO) – Good Shepherd Christian Academy partners with the Institute for Quality Education to receive scholarships that make private school more affordable.
 These tax credit scholarships are funded by donations.
 The individuals and businesses that donate to the scholarship receive a tax benefit.
 Students must be residents of Indiana and their family at least 200% or below the Federal Free and Reduced Lunch Income Guidelines.
 Students in Kindergarten are eligible.
 Students may receive both SGO and School Choice funds as long as tuition and school fees are not exceeded.
 The awarded amount is dependent on funds available, and will be determined yearly by the school administrator and a school board representative.
 For more information please visit https://www.i4qed.org/.

 Shepherd’s Fund – The Shepherd’s Fund is funded by donations and provides assistance to families and students in many ways including lunch and tuition assistance.
-Priority is given to students whose families fall at least 200% or below the Federal Free and Reduced Lunch Income Guidelines, but do not qualify for other scholarships.
 The awarded amount is dependent on funds available, and applications will be reviewed/awarded by the school administrator and a school board representative.